nisankarsan/map_ex_nisan_karsan/Readme.md

     return cleaned
 ```
 This regex method is preferred for its robustness and scalability, making it more suitable for production environments.
+`A-Z` and `a-z` in ASCII only and 0-9

+While the list comprehension approach is valid and works for simple cases, especially with English text, the regex method is generally preferred in professional environments due to its robustness and scalability.
+It's a more `production-ready` solution that can handle a wider range of scenarios and is less likely to need modification as requirements change or edge cases are discovered.

 ### Word Splitting
 The mapper uses regex to split words while keeping contractions intact: